djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 };
 {% endhighlight %}

 The way to define a javascript object member method is to write the name, colon and `function()`.
-Put parameters in parenthesis if you need.
+Put parameters in the parenthesis if you need.
 Then it's followed by braces to implement its function. `this` means the object itself, so `this.tabkey` means the tabkey is the member of this object, and therefore writing `this.` is necessary.

 So, how would these members take an effect?
 Behold the change below: